Immortality (Celine Dion song): Commercial performance

-"Immortality" was commercially successful in Europe, reaching number two in Germany and Austria, number five in the United Kingdom, number eight in Switzerland and Iceland, number eleven in Ireland, number twelve in Sweden, number fifteen in France and Belgium, and number twenty-eight in the Netherlands.
+"Immortality" was commercially successful in Europe, reaching number two in Germany and Austria, number five in the United Kingdom, number eight in Switzerland and Iceland, number 11 in Ireland, number 12 in Sweden, number 15 in France and Belgium, and number 28 in the Netherlands.
 On the European Hot 100 Singles, "Immortality" peaked at number four.
-It was certified Platinum in Germany, and Gold in Canada, Sweden, France and the UK.
-In Australia, the song reached number thirty-eight.
-In Canada, "Immortality" was released as a promotional single and topped the Adult Contemporary chart for two weeks.
-It also reached number twenty-eight on the Canadian Top Singles chart, based on airplay.
+It was certified platinum in Germany, and gold in the United Kingdom, Canada, Sweden, France, and New Zealand.
+In Australia, the song reached number 38.
+In Canada, "Immortality" was issued as a promotional single and topped the Adult Contemporary chart for two weeks.
+It also reached number 28 on the Canadian Top Singles chart, based on airplay.

 Music video

-Filmed on 18 August 1997 and directed by Scott Lochmus, the first music video shows Dion and Bee Gees in the recording studio.
-In 1999, it was included on the Au cœur du stade DVD, as part of the bonus features, showing the recording process of Let's Talk About Love.
-The second music video was directed by Randee St. Nicholas, and was filmed in July 1998 before being released on 6 August of the same year.
-This more elaborate video, which deals with themes of love, loss and reincarnation, opens with Dion walking through a graveyard, sitting in front of one of the graves as she sings the first lines.
-It then switches to a mansion where she and the Bee Gees appear as ghosts.
+Filmed on 18 August 1997 and directed by Scott Lochmus, the first music video shows Dion and the Bee Gees in the recording studio.
+In 1999, it was included on the Au cœur du stade DVD as part of the bonus material, showing the recording process of Let's Talk About Love.
+The second music video was directed by Randee St. Nicholas and filmed in July 1998 before being released on 6 August of the same year.
+This more elaborate video, which deals with themes of love, loss, and reincarnation, opens with Dion walking through a graveyard and sitting in front of a grave as she sings the first lines.
+It then moves to a mansion where she and the Bee Gees appear as ghosts.
 In one scene during the mansion sequence, Dion meets a man, presumably her lover.
-During the final pre-chorus until the coda, Dion and the Bee Gees appear at a club, where the former performs as a singer and the latter act as patrons.
-The video then ends in the graveyard where Dion walks away.
+During the final pre-chorus until the coda, Dion and the Bee Gees appear at a club, where she performs as a singer and they appear as patrons.
+The video ends in the graveyard as Dion walks away.

 Live performances

 On 14 November 1997, Dion performed "Immortality" with the Bee Gees at the MGM Grand Las Vegas.
 It was included on their live album and DVD, One Night Only, released in September 1998.
-In the first week of June 1998, Dion and the Bee Gees taped the performances of "Immortality" on three television shows: Top of the Pops in the United Kingdom, Hit Machine in France and Geld oder Liebe in Germany, for a later broadcast.
-Dion also performed the song during the Let's Talk About Love World Tour in 1998 and 1999, and in her residency show, Celine, between 2015 and 2017.
-On 16 April 2017, CBS aired Stayin’ Alive: A Grammy Salute to the Music of the Bee Gees, taped two months earlier, which included Dion performing "Immortality" as a tribute to the Bee Gees.
+In the first week of June 1998, Dion and the Bee Gees taped performances of "Immortality" on three television shows: Top of the Pops in the United Kingdom, Hit Machine in France, and Geld oder Liebe in Germany, for later broadcast.
+Dion also performed the song during the Let's Talk About Love World Tour in 1998 and 1999, and in her residency show Celine between 2015 and 2017.
+On 16 April 2017, CBS aired Stayin' Alive: A Grammy Salute to the Music of the Bee Gees, taped two months earlier, which included Dion performing "Immortality" as a tribute to the Bee Gees.